systematically-design/tokenScript-Documentation/src/docs/07-help/01-troubleshooting.md

 # Troubleshooting

-This guide helps you solve common issues and errors in TokenScript.
-Whether you're using the visual editor or writing DSL code, check here first!
+This guide helps you solve common issues and errors in Systematically.
+Whether you're using the visual editor or writing TokenScript DSL code, check here first!

 ## Table of Contents